pujadeshmukh/shopping-cart/README.md

- ## Instructions for the assignment
-* Clone this repo on your machine.
-* Use your IDE of choice to complete the assignment.
-* When you are done with the solution and have pushed it to the repo, [you can submit the assignment here](https://app.snapcode.review/submission_links/c0e4b51b-9ee1-47f4-8f7f-cdf697f8794d).
-* Once you indicate the completion, your access to the repository will be revoked.
-Do make sure that you have finished the solution and pushed all the relevant code to the repo.

 #### Running the app locally
 The basic codebase structure is setup with gradle
 You can open this project in Eclipse or Intellij and work on it.